tidalmigrations/poc-asr-cmk/README.md

 To remove all resources:

-### Step 1: Clean up ASR Protected Items (if any exist)
+### Step 1: Clean up ASR Protected Items and Mappings (if any exist)

-If you encounter "Configuration settings couldn't be removed" error during destroy:
+If you encounter dependency errors during destroy (e.g., "cannot be deleted as it contains one or more protection container mappings"):

+#### Check and Remove Protected Items

 ```bash
 # Check for protected items